matConn/jekyll-noita/about/index.md

 title: About
 ---

-Good Frontend is a web development blog by Matthew Connelly, documenting his adventures, misadventures, and discoveries in the field.
-He works as a frontend developer at [The Charles NYC](http://thecharlesnyc.com/) creating awesome online experiences.
+This is a web development blog by Matthew Connelly, documenting his adventures, misadventures, and discoveries in the field.
+He works at [The Charles NYC](http://thecharlesnyc.com/) creating awesome online experiences.

-This blog is powered by Github pages and by flat-CMS [Jekyll](http://jekyllrb.com/); theme used is [Noita](https://github.com/penibelst/jekyll-noita).
+This blog is powered by Github pages and by flat-CMS [Jekyll](http://jekyllrb.com/).
+The theme used is [Noita](https://github.com/penibelst/jekyll-noita).
+Google Analytics is used for monitoring web traffic.
+Posts occasionally edited with [Prose](http://prose.io/).